litmuschaos/litmus/monitoring/README.md

 kubectl -n monitoring apply -f utils/metrics-exporters/kube-state-metrics/
 ```

-> Deploy chaos-exporter when the cluster is not connected to litmus 2.0 control plane via litmus agent (exporter is installed as part of the agent bundle)
+> Deploy chaos-exporter when the cluster is not connected to litmus 2.0 control plane via litmus agent (exporter is installed as a part of the agent bundle)

 ```
 kubectl -n litmus apply -f utils/metrics-exporters/litmus-metrics/chaos-exporter/